230d Quick Service Guide

 3-Digit

-Trays: Optional, full tray or 50 piece minimum only to the same 3-digit ZIP Code prefix; less-than-full trays not permitted.
+Trays: Optional, full tray or 50 piece minimum only to the same 3-digit ZIP Code; no overflow; one less-than-full tray to origin 3-digits.

 Labels: For Line 1, use L002, Column A, for destination facility.